chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 From a server record, the user can drill down into **Client Run** detail by clicking the name on an individual Client Run.
 Client run record displays related information for:
 - Client run cookbooks - cookbooks executed during the client run.
 - Client run lists - run lists executed during the client run.
-- Client run recipes - recipes executed during the client run.
+- Client run recipes - recipes executed during the client run.<br  />
 Full Chef client run details are available for each server.
 Client runs are also available from the **Client Runs** module.
 ### Attributes
 From a server record, the user can drill down into the current server attributes detail by clicking on the attributes record.
 Full OHAI attributes are available for each server.